2023 Hawaii wildfires: Lahaina

 The death toll stood at 67 on August 11, but that number reflected only victims found outside buildings, because local authorities had waited for FEMA to send its specialized personnel to search building interiors.
 According to federal officials, many of the victims found outside "were believed to have died in their vehicles".
 The fire burned 2170 acre of land.
 PDC and FEMA estimated that 2,207 buildings had been destroyed, with a total of 2,719 exposed to the fires, and set the damage estimate at $5.52 billion as of August 11.
 The next day, Governor Josh Green announced the damage was close to $6 billion.
 Many historic structures were destroyed, including Waiola Church and Pioneer Inn.
 86% of burned structures in Lāhaina were residential.

 As of August 12, at least 93 people had been confirmed dead in and around Lahaina with only 3% of the area searched.
 The number of dead was expected to rise further as FEMA search-and-rescue specialists searched the interiors of burned-down buildings.
 Very few victims had been identified.

-By August 24, with 100% of the single-story, residential properties searched of the disaster area, 115 casualties had been confirmed with an additional 388 people missing.
-On September 7 officials reported that 99% of the area had been searched, with the death toll unchanged at 115 and the missing count reduced to 110.
+By August 24, with 100% of single-story, residential properties searched of the disaster area, 115 casualties were confirmed with an additional 388 people missing.
+On September 7 officials reported that 99% of the area was searched, with the death toll unchanged at 115 and the missing count reduced to 110.
 The disaster area remained restricted to authorized personnel due to unstable structures, exposed electrical wires, and potentially toxic ash and debris.
 The following day, the missing count was further reduced to 66 people.
-On September 15, the death toll was reduced from 115 to 97 as officials reported that DNA findings discovered that some of the remains came from the same victims.
+On September 15, the death toll was reduced from 115 to 97 as officials reported that DNA findings discovered that some remains came from the same victims.
 The number of missing persons was also reduced to 31 with only 1 addition to the list.

-On September 25 a small number of residents were allowed to enter North Lahaina for the first time in over 6 weeks.
+On September 25 a small number of residents were allowed to enter North Lahaina for the first time in over six weeks.
 Officials planned to remove restrictions for all areas of the city over the next one to two months, pending cleanup efforts by the EPA.